kisalnelaka/ASAN/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

-## License
+## Commercial License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This software and its associated files are provided under a commercial license.
+Unauthorized use, distribution, or modification is strictly prohibited.
+For licensing inquiries, please contact the author.

 ## Acknowledgments
 - Inspired by research on 3D molecular modeling and quantum chemistry datasets.